Eclalang/Ecla/docs/Parser-Documentation.md

 - The Tokens yielded by the Ecla lexer.
 - The Current `File`.
-- And the err handler.
+- And the error handler.

 It also contains all the parsing methods that are used to parse the input.
 #### AST